Skip to main content

 Nonces and Replay Protection

-Each encrypted token account has a nonce - a monotonically increasing counter used to prevent replay attacks.
-The nonce is derived from the account’s generationIndex field combined with entropy stored on-chain.
+Each ETA has a nonce — a monotonically increasing counter used to prevent replay attacks.
+The nonce is derived from the account’s generationIndex field combined with on-chain entropy.
 You don’t manage nonces directly; the SDK handles them.

 Viewing Your Balance